stevenvachon/limited-request-queue/README.md

 Default value: `true`
 Whether or not to treat identical hosts of different subdomains as a single concurrent group. **Example:** when `true`, http://mywebsite.com and http://www.mywebsite.com may not have outgoing connections at the same time, but http://mywebsite.com and http://www.yourwebsite.com will.

+This option is not available in the browser version (due to extreme file size).

 ### options.maxSockets
 Type: `Number`
 Default value: `Infinity`